Get to the job search finish line sooner.

 It ain’t easy…but you can’t let yourself get depressed about your situation.

 Question of the article

 In your experience, what has helped you shorten your job searches in the past?
 Tell us in the comments.

 About the author

-Kasey Steinbrinck is the lead writer for The Check Advantage Blog, which covers personal finance issues and news about the economy.
-Check Advantage also offers business and personal checks online.
+Kasey Steinbrinck was the lead writer for The Check Advantage Blog, which covered personal finance issues and news about the economy.